nestauk/ojd_daps_skills/docs/index.md

 `pip install ojd-daps-skills`

-You will also need to install spaCy’s English language model:

-`python -m spacy download en_core_web_sm`
+Note: If you are using a conda environment you may need to do `conda install scipy` before pip installing this library.

 Note that this package was developed on MacOS and tested on Ubuntu.
 Changes have been made to be compatible on a Windows system but are not tested and cannot be guaranteed.